aws-samples/eks-efa-examples/README.md

 ## Step 1: Create EKS cluster

-Create an empty EKS cluster via `eksctl`, at the moment, `eksctl` doesnt have support to create EFA supported nodegroup,  in the later steps, the nodegroup would be created then join the EKS cluster.
+Create an empty EKS cluster via `eksctl`, at the moment, `eksctl` doesnt have support to create EFA supported nodegroup.
+In the later steps, the nodegroup would be created then join the EKS cluster.

 ```
 eksctl create cluster --name=${cluster_name} \